department-of-veterans-affairs/vets-website/docs/schemaform/walkthrough.md

 ### UI schema

 Along with the regular JSON Schema, a ui schema is also optionally defined for each field.
 This schema is used for ui specific options that don't fit within the JSON Schema standard.
 The primary use for it that's built into the library is for specifying custom fields and widgets for specific fields in the schema (using `ui:field` and `ui:widget`).
-We've extended it so that we also use it for label names, custom validation, and conditional required fields.
+We've extended it so that we also use it for label names, custom validation, and conditionally required fields.

 ## How schemaform uses rjsf